drailanjohngss/ExplorePinas/README.md

 _Traveller Side_

+1. Travel Booking
-Travel Booking - Online booking, travellers can be able to book online and pay online.
+...Online booking, travellers can be able to book online and pay online.
 Or pay via various transaction methods.

+2. Customizing Itinerary
-Customizing Itinerary - Provide options to modify certain parts of a tour package (To be confirmed if possible)
+...Provide options to modify certain parts of a tour package (To be confirmed if possible)

 _Operator Side_

-Market their Travel deals and packages - Travel operators can post every details of their travel deals and packages and also implement their marketing strategy.
+1. Market their Travel deals and packages
+...Travel operators can post every details of their travel deals and packages and also implement their marketing strategy.

+2. Operator Dashboard
-Operator Dashboard - this provides quick reports to comprehensive reports regarding the status of deals posted by the travel operators.
+...this provides quick reports to comprehensive reports regarding the status of deals posted by the travel operators.
 How much their earned, and also profiles of their clients and etc.

 ## Transaction Flow